How Does the Premium Tax Credit Work for Health Insurance?

 Usually, small business owners are not required to offer health insurance if they have fewer than 50 full-time employees.
 To encourage small business owners to offer health insurance to their workers, the ACA introduced the small business health care tax credit.

-Keep in mind that not everyone qualifies for this tax credit, including owners of sole proprietorships.
-Nonfamily member dependents and spouses are also excluded.
+Keep in mind that not everyone qualifies for this tax credit, including small business owners who don't have employees.

 - You bought insurance through the Small Business Health Options Program (SHOP) marketplace.